PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Tightening Constraints via Cost Shaping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build a factor of safety into the algorithm to minimize the chance of
+To build a factor of safety into the algorithm minimizing the chance of
 constraint violations, CPO chooses to constrain upper bounds on the original
-constraints,
-:math:`C_i^{+}`, instead of the original constraints themselves.
-CPO does this
+constraints, :math:`C_i^{+}`, instead of the original constraints themselves.
-by cost shaping:
+CPO does this by cost shaping:

 .. math::
     :label: cpo-eq-17